Calibrated Test-Time Guidance for Bayesian Inference: Introduction

-A core advantage of diffusion models over competing generative models is their ability to sample from tilted distributions at test time: Take a pretrained model and guide the generation towards a desired outcome as specified by a potentially nonlinear reward function \cite{chung2023diffusion}.
-This enables applying pretrained diffusion models to inverse problems such as super-resolution, deblurring, denoising, style guidance, image editing, and more without any additional training.
+A core benefit of diffusion models is their ability to sample from tilted distributions at test time: Take a pretrained model and guide the generation towards a desired outcome as specified by a potentially nonlinear reward function \cite{chung2023diffusion}.
+This enables applying pretrained diffusion models to inverse problems such as super-resolution, deblurring, denoising, style guidance, image editing, and others, without any additional training.

 This approach is motivated by the goal of sampling from the Bayesian posterior, proportional to the diffusion model prior and a likelihood function that specifies the task (often called reward).
-In this work, we find that \textbf{existing test-time adaptation methods do not actually sample from the Bayesian posterior}, see \cref{fig:shortcomings}.
-Instead, they sample from biased distributions.
-We attribute this bias to the common approximations of the expected reward function in a noisy diffusion state, as well as to an overly simple usage of guidance scales.

-We contribute: \begin{itemize} \item We find that existing test-time guidance methods do not sample from the true Bayesian posterior~(\cref{sec:shortcomings}).
-We prove that they use biased estimators for the diffused likelihood regardless of the task~(\cref{thm:posterior-mean-biased,thm:posterior-gaussian-biased,thm:guidance-scale-biased}), suggesting why they do not converge to the true posterior even with more compute. \item We propose Calibrated Bayesian Guidance (CBG), a new consistent yet tractable guidance framework that leads to sampling the correct diffusion posterior in \cref{sec:calibrated-guidance}.
-Our framework supports non-differentiable objectives. \item Experimentally, our estimators accurately approximate the Bayesian posterior on a variety of inverse problems and match state-of-the-art PSNR on a black-hole imaging task. \end{itemize} Together, we illustrate and address an important gap in the literature to accurately sample from Bayesian posteriors based on pretrained diffusion model priors.
+In this context, we contribute: \begin{itemize} \item We find that \textbf{ existing test-time guidance methods do not sample from the true Bayesian posterior}~(\cref{sec:shortcomings}), see \cref{fig:shortcomings}.
+We demonstrate that they use biased estimators for the diffused likelihood~(\cref{thm:posterior-mean-biased,thm:posterior-gaussian-biased,thm:guidance-scale-biased}), suggesting why they usually do not converge to the true posterior even with more compute. \item We propose Calibrated Bayesian Guidance (CBG), a new consistent yet tractable guidance framework for sampling the correct diffusion posterior in \cref{sec:calibrated-guidance}.
+Our framework supports non-differentiable objectives, and we propose practical approximations for fast sampling. \item Experimentally, our estimators accurately sample the Bayesian posterior on Bayesian inference and set a new state-of-the-art PSNR on a black-hole imaging task. \end{itemize} Together, we illustrate and address an important gap in the literature to accurately sample from Bayesian posteriors based on pretrained diffusion model priors.